-You may install 512MB, 1GB, 2GB, and 4GB unbuffered non-ECC DDR2 DIMMs into the DIMM sockets.
+You may install 512MB, and 1GB unbuffered non-ECC DDR2 DIMMs into the DIMM sockets.

-- Due to the memory address limitation on 32-bit Windows® OS, when you install 4GB or more memory on the motherboard, the actual usable memory for the OS can be about 3GB or less.
+- When using only one DDR2 DIMM, start installing it from DIMM_A1 or DIMM_B1 for better overclocking capability. - For dual-channel configuration (1), install two identical DIMMs in DIMM_A1 and DIMM_B1. - For dual-channel configuration (2), you can: - install four identical DIMMs in all four slots: or - install one identical DIMM pair in DIMM_A1 and DIMM_B1 (yellow slots) and another identical DIMM pair in DIMM_A2 and DIMM_B2 (black slots). - Always install DIMMs with the same CAS latency.
+For optimum compatibility, it is recommended that you obtain memory modules from the same vendor. - Due to the memory address limitation on 32-bit Windows® OS, when you install 4GB or more memory on the motherboard, the actual usable memory for the OS can be about 3GB or less.
 For effective use of memory, we recommend that you do any of the following: - Use a maximum of 3GB system memory if you are using a 32-bit Windows® OS. - Install a 64-bit Windows® OS when you want to install 4GB or more memory on the motherboard. - This motherboard does not support DIMMs made up of 256 megabits (Mb) or less.